Asia Television: Pro-Beijing slant

 News programmes broadcast by ATV were deemed by some observers to have taken on a pro-Beijing bias, reporting news involving pro-democracy political forces in Hong Kong in a negative light.
-A short talk show on current affairs that airs after the six o'clock news frequently invited pro-Beijing advocates to air their views, often praising the PRC's policies and criticising pro-democratic parties, especially when these parties invoked a demonstration.
+A short talk show on current affairs that aired after the six o'clock news frequently invited pro-Beijing advocates to air their views, often praising the PRC's policies and criticising pro-democratic parties, especially when these parties invoked a demonstration.
 There were also other pro-democratic guests, but this did not balance out the pro-Beijing bias.
 TVB's news programming is similarly criticised for its "pro-establishment" stance.
 Although the Hong Kong media has the freedom of speech, self-censorship is commonly practised at media organisations whose owners have business interests in mainland China.
 A shift in ownership of ATV in mid-2006 sparked concern that ATV would become even more pro-Beijing.

-For example, the pro-democracy 1 July marches usually make the headline news on TVB, but ATV usually made the pro-Beijing counter protests the headline news.
-ATV also attempted to dilute the pro-democracy message of the marches by saying the participants have different messages.
+For example, the pro-democracy 1 July marches usually make the headline news on TVB, but ATV usually makes the pro-Beijing counter protests the headline news.
+ATV also attempted to dilute the pro-democracy message of the marches by saying the participants had different messages.

-In September 2012, there was outrage after ATV broadcast a news article claiming that opponents of Hong Kong's pro-CCP "National Education" classes for students were "destructive forces" which were backed by London and Washington and seek to "destroy Hong Kong by all possible means".
+In September 2012, there was outrage after ATV broadcast a news article claiming that opponents of Hong Kong's pro-CCP "National Education" classes for students were "destructive forces" which were backed by London and Washington and sought to "destroy Hong Kong by all possible means".
 Members of the student advocacy group Scholarism were labelled as "naive teenagers" who have allowed themselves to be "exploited by politicians" and are ruining their own futures by "playing with politics".